timosalm/backstage-workshop/README.md

 **To integrate [Backstage open-source plugins](https://backstage.io/plugins) into TDP, they have to be wrapped in a small amount of code.** Otherwise, you would need access to the TDP source code to integrate them in the same way it's done with OSS Backstage.

 #### Prepare the Configurator configuration to define the custom TDP plugins
-The configuration for the Configuration has to be provided in the following format.
+The configuration for the Configurator has to be provided in the following format.
 Where the `name` value is the npm registry and module name, and the `version` is the desired frontend plug-in version that exists in the npm registry.
 The recommendation is to save it in a file named `tdp-config.yaml`
 ```
 app:
   plugins: